coverclock/com-diag-diminuto/README.md

 * endpoint - convert an endpoint name into an IP address and port number.
 * frequency - display Diminuto base tick frequency in hertz.
 * headsup - sends a SIGHUP (hangup signal) to a running observe script.
-* hex - display an argument number in hexidecimal.
+* hex - display an argument number in hexadecimal.
-* internettool - test internet connectivity.
+* internettool - test internet connectivity using the Diminuto IPC features.
 * ipcalc - calculate IPv4 addresses and masks.
 * iso8601 - converts seconds since the UNIX epoch into an ISO8601 timestamp.
 * juliet - display the local time in ISO 8601 format.